chrisewilliams2006-jpg/BreastDM-Reproduction/Results/Reproducibility+model_issues.md

 14. Was the threshold selected from validation data?
 15. Were the reported metrics produced from the currently released archive or another internal dataset version?

-Until these questions are answered, the appropriate goal is a transparent reproduction under explicit assumptions, not a claim of exact replication.
+Until these questions are answered, the appropriate goal is a transparent reproduction under explicit assumptions, not a claim of exact replication, and I think you can see that by the discrepancy between my model scores and theirs!

 ---

 # Part V: Recommended Evaluation Procedure

-## 22. Recommended Segmentation Procedure
+## 20. Recommended Segmentation Procedure

 A careful reproduction should save one set of test predictions and calculate every segmentation metric from those same predictions.